Also known as: bar support hold, parallel bars hold, support hold, bar support, parallettes support

 What is Parallel Bar Support Hold?

-The Parallel Bar Support Hold is an easy isometric calisthenics exercise where you press up on parallel bars and hold your body supported with straight arms.
-It primarily targets the triceps, shoulders, and core while building shoulder stability and pressing strength.
-Suitable for beginners as a foundational push hold.
+The Parallel Bar Support Hold is a static calisthenics position where you press up on parallel bars and hold your body above them with straight arms.
+It primarily targets the triceps, shoulders, and core.
+Difficulty: easy - ideal for beginners building pressing stability and core tension.

 How to Do Parallel Bar Support Hold

-1. Set your grip: Stand between the bars, grip them shoulder-width with palms in.
-Ensure a firm grip and neutral wrist alignment before jumping or pressing into the support position.
+1. Set your grip: Stand between the bars, grip them shoulder-width with wrists neutral and palms firm to ensure stable support and prevent wrist strain.

 Muscle Groups